longturn/freeciv21/docs/General/Manuals/client-manual.rst

   :alt: Freeciv21 Map
   :figclass: align-center

-  Figure 22: Map View Icon
+  Figure 22: Map View Button

-If you hover your mouse over the :guilabel:`Map View` icon, a pop up widget will appear and give you some information about your nation.
+If you hover your mouse over the :guilabel:`Map View` button, a pop up widget will appear and give you information about your nation.
 The pop up widget shows: Nationality, Total Population, Year (Turn Number), Gold (Surplus/Deficit), and Tax Rates.